|Nutrition Facts (per serving)|

 Add the lard to a pressure fryer and heat to 365 F. Be sure to follow the manufacturer's directions if using a pressure fryer.

 Using a utensil, lower 4 pieces of the chicken into the hot oil, and if using a pressure fryer, lock the lid in place.
 Be careful not to burn yourself with the hot oil.

-Allow to fry for 8 to 10 minutes, until the chicken is golden brown and thoroughly cooked.
+Allow to fry for 8 to 10 minutes, until the chicken turns golden brown and thoroughly cooks.

-Once the pieces are cooked, release the pressure according to the manufacturer's directions and remove the chicken to paper towels or a metal rack to drain.
+If using a pressure fryer, release the pressure according to the manufacturer's directions and remove the finished chicken to paper towels or a metal rack to drain.